latenighttales/alcali/docs/docs/walkthrough.md

  - top file: `state.show_top`

-Use the _fab_ button to refresh all minions.
+Use the action button to refresh all minions.

-If you go see a minion's details, for example, [http://localhost:8000/minions/master/](http://localhost:8000/minions/master/), the new minion fields should be present.
+If you go see a minion's details, for example, [http://localhost:8000/#/minions/master/](http://localhost:8000/#/minions/master/), the new minion fields should be present.

 Minion fields are usually used for "static" minion specific data.